yutadd/TarkovInventoryAnalyzer/readme.md

 石橋怜大
 ## About
 This software and server enable users to efficiently manage their Escape from Tarkov inventory by capturing screenshots and automatically analyzing them.
+## Analyzable task items
+Army bandage​
+Aseptic bandage​
+Immobilizing splint
+Bottle of water (0.6L)​
+Can of beef stew (Small)​
+Can of condensed milk
+Pack of sugar​
+Screw nut​
+Physical Bitcoin​
 ## Experiment version
 **Note:** This image represents an experimental version of the UI and is subject to change in the future.
 As shown in the following images, you can view details of "market value," "task demand," and "hideout demand."